NBMP - Monitoring Bats

 See our results and reports to find out how are bat populations are faring.

-The National Bat Monitoring Programme is a partnership between the Bat Conservation Trust, Joint Nature Conservation Committee, Defra and the Countryside Council for Wales and is part of the Tracking Mammals Partnership.
+The National Bat Monitoring Programme is a partnership between the Bat Conservation Trust, Joint Nature Conservation Committee, Defra and the Natural Resources Wales and is part of the Tracking Mammals Partnership.
 Additional funding is provided by Natural England.
 Bat Conservation Ireland contributes Northern Ireland bat records collated by the Irish Bat Monitoring Programme which is funded by the National Parks and Wildlife Service (NPWS) of the Department of Arts, Heritage and the Gaeltacht, Republic of Ireland and Northern Ireland Environment Agency (NIEA).
 Data are shared on the NBN Gateway.